Skip to main content

 Scope and Contents

-Orville's campaign advertising cards, pamphlets and newspaper clippings comprise a majority of the scrapbook.
+Moody's campaign advertising cards, pamphlets and newspaper clippings comprise a majority of the scrapbook.
 Also included is correspondence from family, friends, religious institutions, organizations and political figures regading his candidacy.
-Several photographs of the House legislative chamber during the 1980s can be found.
-Congratulatory letters from U.S. Senator Dan Quayle; John M. Mutz, Indiana Lieutenant Governor; Speaker of the Indiana House of Representatives, J. Roberts Dailey; Indianapolis Mayor, William H. Hudnut, III; and Indiana Governor, Robert D. Orr are included.
-There are two autographed photographs of Orville and U.S. Senator, Birch Bayh.
+There are also several photographs of Moody with politicians and the House legislative chamber during the 1980s.
+Congratulatory letters from U.S. Senator Dan Quayle; Indiana Lieutenant-Governor John M. Mutz; Speaker of the Indiana House of Representatives, J. Roberts Dailey; Indianapolis Mayor William H. Hudnut III; and Indiana Governor Robert D. Orr are included.
+There are also two autographed photographs of Moody and U.S. Senator Birch Bayh.
+Newspaper clippings follow Moody's legislative work and voting record during 1985-1989 and memorialization efforts for Moody after his death.

 Dates